-On balance we consider that the benefit offered by both options of better aligning rebates with customer inconvenience outweighs the related information technology costs.
+On balance, we considered that the benefit offered by both options of better aligning rebates with customer inconvenience outweighs the related information technology costs.
 Option B would result in less fluctuation in rebate eligibility across the whole customer base as low pressure is affected by seasonal influences (ie, seasonal changes).
-A rebate paid on the annual low pressure will result in better alignment of rebates with customer inconvenience caused by low water pressure.
-Therefore we recommend that Option B be adopted.
+A rebate paid on the annual low pressure would result in better alignment of rebates with customer inconvenience caused by low water pressure.